 - 1 squirt liquid hand soap

 Place ingredients in a plastic container and mix well with a plastic or wooden spoon.
-Apply the solution to cat urine stain, then rinse well with warm water.
+Apply the solution to the cat urine stain, then rinse well with warm water.